AlonLahav/dl_course_iWildCam/README.md

 - Trained over this dataset
 - Used it on our data (inference then train / fine-tune)
 - Split to train / validate

-## ToDo
+- Used spacial feature extraction
 - Evaluate on train / validate / test set
-- Submit to Kaggle
+- Submission with dummy file, just to check the format

-- Check that all works
+## ToDo
-- Fix train data for tensorboard
+- Submit to Kaggl
-- Split to 4 x 3 slices
+- Check that all works, including dataset exploration
 - Check notebooks and pickup some ideas

 ## Data